 As we all expected the little Prince of Cambridge family Louis made his debut balcony appearance today.
-The little Prince was enjoying the fly past immensly.
+The little prince was enjoying the flypast immensely.

 A little wave from Louis.
-His parents were clearly enjoying his hapiness.
-Its lovely to see the playfulness of the young Prince who is completely unaware of the scrutiny he has around him.
-He definitely got his roya wave down.
+His parents were clearly enjoying his happiness.
+It’s lovely to see the playfulness of the young Prince who is completely unaware of the scrutiny he has around him.
+He definitely got his royal wave down.

 The bespoke stunning outfit features a panelled front with a peplum waistline and three-quarter sleeves.

-Another look a Duchess’ outfit for the day.
+Another look a The Duchess’ outfit for the day.

-Here a look back at Duchess’ previous year’s appearance.
+Here a look back at The Duchess’ previous year’s appearance.

-Here a look back to Duchess of Cambridge’s look at the event since 2011.
-A lovely collage made by Katie (@katiesroyallove) on Twitter last year to show Duchess’ s looks since 2011.
+Here a look back to The Duchess of Cambridge’s look at the event since 2011.
+A lovely collage made by Katie (@katiesroyallove) on Twitter last year to show The Duchess’s looks since 2011.